DGP2020/supremezucks/README.md

-Good day
+Hello there!

-This is just a training repository
+This is just a training repository.